Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 using the one you shouldn't use, "Debug".
 You should use the "Release" build instead.

-To select the type of build in Xcode 12:
+To select the type of build in Xcode:

  1. Click Product > Scheme > Edit Scheme…
  2. Select "Run Tunnelblick" in the list on the left of the window that